Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 What type of chicken should I use for pollo asado?

-Traditionally pollo asado is made with a whole chicken, usually spatchcocked or with dark meats (wings, thighs, legs) but you can use any part of the chicken you like (this marinade will even make a flip flop taste good).
+Traditionally, it’s made with a whole spatchcocked chicken or dark meat like thighs and legs.
+But this marinade works on any cut.
 I usually use skinless boneless thighs and if you are a beginner I suggest you use boneless skinless thighs too.
 They are very easy to work with.
 And boneless always cooks faster than bone in chicken.
+If you enjoy Mexican recipes for chicken thighs, this is one of the easiest and most flavorful ones to keep in rotation.

 I don’t do wet marinades often, but when I do I use skinless chicken because wet marinated skin on chicken doesn’t get very crispy when grilled or roasted.